Dragon (Dungeons & Dragons): Black dragon

 Black dragons are the most vile-tempered and cruel of all chromatic dragons, apart from their love of bargaining.
 Black dragons are distinguished by their horns, which protrude from the sides of their heads and wrap around, projecting forward, a longer body and thinner tail.
 A large frill adorns the upper part of the neck.

 Black dragons are fierce hunters that will normally attack from the water.
 They will often prey on fish, crabs, birds, turtles, crocodiles, lizardfolk, chuuls, hydras, and green dragons that are smaller and younger than they are.
 Their enemies include green dragons and swamp landwyrms.
 Black dragons are not noted as good parents.
 Their wyrmlings (babies) are exceptionally cruel with insatiable appetites for nearly anything organic.
 As a black dragon matures, its scales gradually grow lighter.
-The oldest black dragons appear almost purple in color; hence the name of Cormyr's Purple Dragon knights stems from the legend of the great black dragon Thauglor, who once dominated the area encompassed by the present kingdom.
+The oldest black dragons appear almost purple in color.
+The name Cormyr's Purple Dragon knights stems from the legend of the great black dragon Thauglor, who once dominated the area encompassed by the present kingdom.

-A black dragon typically lairs in a large cave or underground chamber next to a swamp or murky pond.
-Their lairs always have two entrances: one underwater through the adjacent swamp/pond, and one above-ground, disguised amidst the undergrowth.
+A black dragon typically resides in a large cave or underground chamber next to a swamp or murky pond.
+Their lairs always have two entrances: one underwater through the adjacent swamp/pond, and one above ground, disguised amidst the undergrowth.
 In combat, black dragons prefer ambushes to straightforward fighting.
-They are vicious and ruthless adversaries, and their acidic bile can easily work its way under the heaviest armor.
-Their heavily wooded habitats prevent them from flying very high in combat.
+They are vicious and ruthless adversaries, and their acidic bile can easily work its way through the heaviest armor.
+Their wooded habitats prevent them from flying very high in combat.